[ Updated Oct 4, 2023 ]

 The ecommerce leaders we spoke to said that they expect the amount of data they have to increase, although it isn’t really delivering the insights they need.
 They also said that data is harder to analyze than ever before and that data regulations make it harder to reach customers.

-When it comes to marketing data during peak, the ecommerce leaders we spoke to said they’re not worried about getting enough data, on the contrary.
+When it comes to marketing data during peak, the ecommerce leaders we spoke to said they’re not worried about getting enough data.
 They said their biggest concerns had to do with not having the right insight to meet their customers’ expectations and the impact of inflation on their business.

 “Ecommerce leaders struggle with their data analysis toolbox”